 If we talk about the standard functionalities, we can see Magento 2 offers more standard functionalities for your business.
 Having more is not always better, it is very important to know what functionalities are needed based on your business.

-When it comes to Shopware, it offers full flexibility with possibilities to adjust the entire look & feel of the website for the site owner.
+When it comes to Shopware, it offers full flexibility with the possibility to adjust the entire look & feel of the website for the site owner.
 Thus, Shopware comes with an intuitive and easy-to-use admin panel, which can easily be managed even by a non-technical person.